 On the other hand, once you’ve identified strategies that have worked for other brands, you can do trial and error from a more informed perspective.
 An approach that begins with the recognition that “this is what has worked in the industry” and branches into a strategy of “let’s see how we can adapt this to make it work for us” is more likely to be successful.

 The idea isn’t to use the same cookie-cutter approach that hundreds of brands in your industry have adopted.
-Rather, you need to strategies with proven success and apply them in a way that makes sense for your brand.
+Rather, you need to identify strategies with proven success and apply them in a way that makes sense for your brand.
 In order to help you with this, we’ve put together valuable advice from 10 seasoned PR experts across different industries.

 1) Matt Schmidt, Diabetes Life Solutions